 On the day of completion you will need to collect the keys from the property agent but this can only take place once the sellers solicitors inform the agent that they acknowledge receipt of the completion payment and the keys can be collected.
 After that you can advise the removal company that you are ready to move in.
 We are not in a position to recommend a particular removal company but can assist you in finding a conveyancing in Mansfield or a firm that specialises in conveyancing in Mansfield.

-We were going to get a OIP from HSBC this week so we can work out what to offer on a property we like as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
-Do HSBC recommend any Mansfield solicitors on the HSBC conveyancing panel, or is it better to find our own lawyer?
+We were going to get a DIP from Bank of Ireland this week so we can work out what to offer on a property we like as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
+Do Bank of Ireland recommend any Mansfield solicitors on the Bank of Ireland conveyancing panel, or is it better to find our own lawyer?

-You will need to appoint Mansfield solicitors independently although you'll need to choose one on the HSBC conveyancing panel.
-The solicitor represents both you and HSBC through the process.
+You will need to appoint Mansfield solicitors independently although you'll need to choose one on the Bank of Ireland conveyancing panel.
+The solicitor represents both you and Bank of Ireland through the process.

 I am currently in the process of buying my council flat in Mansfield.
 I have a mortgage agreed with Clydesdale.
 Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with Clydesdale, you will need to appoint a solicitor on the Clydesdale conveyancing panel.